overtone1000/uDAQC/README.md

 # Data Message Structure
 When a data message for an IO_System is sent from a Device to a Center, the message contains an entry for each IO_Reporter in that system in the order that each IO_Reporter is found in the description for that IO_System.
 The size of that entry is equal to the data byte count found in the description for that IO_Reporter.
 In practice, the byte count will only be non-zero for IO_Value objects and any classes that inherit from IO_Value, although custom IO_Reporter objects not derived from IO_Value objects could conceivably be created that might be included in the data message for an IO_System.

+There is currently a timing discrepancy.
+The Device sends microseconds since the last epoch, but Java converts to milliseconds.
+This is simply due to a desire to use JodaTime in the Java IO_System class.
+This would be okay with javascript, as 2,147,483,647,000,000 microseconds per epoch is still less than the safe integer value for Javascript.

 # History Structure
 This message contains the logged data for a single regime.
 Its structure is as follows:
 1. int_32 indicating the temporal regime (0 for live, 1 for minute, 2 for hour, 3 for day).
 This might be improved by instead sending the number of nanoseconds or milliseconds over which this time series has been averaged or otherwise consolidated.